osmosis-labs/docs/docs/overview/integrate/liquidity.md

 # Source Initial Liquidity

-When integrating a new asset, Osmosis Zone recommends at least USD $1000-worth of liquidity in a pool before it is listed onto [frontier.osmosis.zone](https://frontier.osmosis.zone).
+When integrating a new asset, Osmosis Zone recommends at least USD $1000-worth of liquidity in a pool before it is listed onto [osmosis.zone](https://app.osmosis.zone).
 There are a few ways to go about setting up the minimum liquidity requirement.

 *Note that the Osmosis Foundation will **not** consider any OTC token transfers or loans*

 ## Add your own liquidity
-Buy at least USD $500-worth of your chosen Base Asset (OSMO (recommended), ATOM, or USDC) to pair with USD $500-worth of the new asset to create a 50/50 pool.
+Buy at least USD $500-worth of your chosen Quote Asset (USDC, USDT, DAI, WBTC, ETH, ATOM or OSMO) to pair with USD $500-worth of the new asset to create a 50/50 pool.

 Alternatively, find partners who would be willing to provide the base asset portion of the liquidity to the equivalent value of the new asset you are creating a pool for.

 Alternatively, it is possible to create an asymmetrically-weighted liquidity pool to reduce the requirement for the base asset (e.g. 80% FOO::20% OSMO).
 However, 50/50 pools are recommended.

 ## Utilise StreamSwap to obtain initial liquidity
 [StreamSwap](https://streamswap.io/) is a protocol built on Osmosis that allows a token to be loaded into a stream and users to subscribe by depositing a second asset in order to receive a share of the token according to the proportion of the total deposit they contributed.